How Inbound Tickets are Translated

 How Outbound Tickets are Translated

-Your agent can write a response to the end-user in an internal note, beginning with the tag #smartling.
+- Your agent can write a response to the end-user in an internal note, beginning with the tag #smartling.

-In order for your agent's internal note to be automatically sent to Smartling for machine translation once it's submitted, it must begin with the tag #smartling.
+- In order for your agent's internal note to be automatically sent to Smartling for machine translation once it's submitted, it must begin with the tag #smartling.

-There must be nothing but the tag on the first line.
+- There must be nothing but the tag on the first line.

-Following this tag, the agent can type their response to the customer's query from the second line onwards.
+- Following this tag, the agent can type their response to the customer's query from the second line onwards.

-Once the internal note response is complete, click Submit to send the response to Smartling for machine translation.
+- Once the internal note response is complete, click Submit to send the response to Smartling for machine translation.

-Smartling will automatically insert the translated response as a public reply to the end-user.
+- Smartling will automatically insert the translated response as a public reply to the end-user.

 - There are no character limits to the response.

-- All the agent's response is translated.
+- All agent's responses are translated.

 - There is currently no way to exclude content from translation.
 A simple workaround is to send a follow-up untagged message, without #smartling.